MattPat1981/users_api/README.md

     - Users that showed an interest in x, y, and z vectors (binary)
     - then scored course n and m with score a and score b
     - Thus creating a user vector that can be measured against the other user vecotrs
+- Watch-Time or number of views might be interesting for a future model but might not be as relevant to an MVP
+- How complex can I get and still have useful cosine similarity scores?

 ![image](https://user-images.githubusercontent.com/28716728/137602995-7f8f9a2f-54e8-4bd6-b6f8-15514cbc37d3.png)